Lifeguard shortage could keep area pools closed

-ROELAND PARK, KS (KCTV) -- Memorial Day marks the unofficial start to summer with cookouts, family gatherings, and outdoor pools opening.
+ROELAND PARK, Kansas (KCTV) -- Memorial Day marks the unofficial start to summer with cookouts, family gatherings, and outdoor pools opening.

 But many outdoor pools may not open this year, because of problems finding staff.